Russia suspends its mission to NATO, foreign minister says | Law-Order

 - Russian Federation

-Russia's foreign minister said on Monday that the country is suspending its mission to NATO.
+Russia's foreign minister said Monday that the country is suspending its mission to NATO.

+Foreign Minister Sergey Lavrov said that the move is in response to last week's expulsion by NATO of eight members of Russia's mission to the military alliance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)